ovh/docs/pages/web/hosting/hosting_how_to_get_my_website_online/guide.en-ie.md

 #### 2. Log in to your storage space

 If you have an FTP username, a password and a server address, you will be able to log in to your storage space.
-These elements were sent to you in the email informing you that your OVH Web Hosting plan had been set up.
+These elements were sent to you in the email informing you that your OVHcloud Web Hosting plan had been set up.
 If you are no longer in possession of the password, refer to the instructions set out in this guide: [“Changing the password for an FTP user”](https://docs.ovh.com/ie/en/hosting/modify-ftp-user-password/){.external}.

-To obtain the server address or username to allow you to access your storage space, log in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}, then click on `Hosting Plans`{.action} in the service bar on the left.
+To obtain the server address or username to allow you to access your storage space, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}, then click on `Hosting Plans`{.action} in the service bar on the left.
 Select the name of the hosting plan concerned and click on the `FTP - SSH`{.action} tab.

 ![siteinstallation](images/get-website-online-step1.png){.thumbnail}

 Once you are in possession of all the elements, you have three different options for connecting to your storage space:

-- **Use OVH’s FTP Explorer.** This enables you to access your storage space via your browser.
+- **Use OVHcloud’s FTP Explorer.** This enables you to access your storage space via your browser.
 To use it, stay in the `FTP - SSH`{.action} tab, and click `FTP Explorer`{.action}.

 - **Use FTP-compatible software.** You will need to install an FTP-compatible program on your computer (e.g. FileZilla).
-Since OVH did not create the software package you have installed, please contact its publisher if you encounter any difficulties when using it.
+Since OVHcloud did not create the software package you have installed, please contact its publisher if you encounter any difficulties when using it.

 - **Using SSH access.** You will need to use commands from a terminal to interact with your storage space.
-More advanced knowledge and a specific [OVH Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} are required to use this type of access.
+More advanced knowledge and a specific [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} are required to use this type of access.

 #### 3. Uploading the files to the storage space

 Once you have logged in to your storage space, all you need to do is place the files for your website online. **We urge you to exercise particular care when selecting the folder to which you upload the files.** For conventional websites, the files should be uploaded to the “www” folder.
 However, if you host several websites on your hosting space, you have almost certainly registered several **Multisites**.

-To identify the folder from which the website should be published, go to the `Multisite`{.action} tab in your OVH Control Panel.
+To identify the folder from which the website should be published, go to the `Multisite`{.action} tab in your OVHcloud Control Panel.
 In the table shown, check the `Root folder`{.action} stated for the domain in question.
 This is the folder in which you should publish the files for your website.

 You may find a file called “index.html” in your storage space.
-This file may have been created by OVH during the installation of your Web Hosting plan in order to show a default page for your website.
-If this is the case, remember to delete it when you are putting your files online.
+This file may have been created by OVHcloud when your hosting plan was set up, to display a default page on your website.
+If this is the case, remember to delete this file when you are putting your files online.

+> [!primary]
+>
+> An "index.php" file will always take over an "index.html" file.
+Therefore, when both are present, only "index.php" will be called.

 ![siteinstallation](images/get-website-online-step2.png){.thumbnail}